KLYC: KLYC to go off the air

 After KLYC operated remotely out of Indiana for several years, Richard Mason re-established KLYC in McMinnville.
-The station is also identified as Lacy 1260.

 Mason is originally from nearby Beaverton, where his ancestors practiced medicine for two generations over 80 years.
 During world War II, Mason's mother, Martha Randall Cathey Mason, worked at a group of radio stations in Portland including KWJJ.
 Mason is a 5th Generation Oregonian.
 His ancestors, William and Thursa Cathey, arrived by covered wagon over the Oregon Trail in 1853.
 The Cathey family homesteaded 320 acres in what is now Gresham.
 William and Thursa Cathey attended the Yamhill County Fair in 1854, which was held in Lafayette, just a few miles from present-day McMinnville.

 Mason's great-aunt, Alice Clement, taught music at Linfield College in McMinnville from 1922 to 1946.
 The "Alice Clement Memorial Pipe Organ" in Melrose Hall was purchased with a gift she left to Linfield.